 Razer Viper Software

-Also if you are a claw and fingertip gripper the mouse would definitely appeal you because its small design and lightweight will always give your greater level of comfort and extra level of grip.
+Also if you are a claw and fingertip gripper the mouse would definitely appeal to you because its small design and lightweight will always give your a greater level of comfort and extra level of grip.